Applications of closed models defined by counting to graph theory and topology

-Let $Y$ and $Z$ be two objects of $C$, we denote by $C(Y)$ (resp. $C(Z)$) the cofibrant replacement of $Y$ (resp. $Z$).
+{\bf Remark.} Let $Y$ and $Z$ be two objects of $C$, we denote by $C(Y)$ (resp. $C(Z)$) the cofibrant replacement of $Y$ (resp. $Z$).
 The objects $C(Y)$ and $C(Z)$ are also fibrant.
-The homotopy category of $C$ is the category which have the same class of objects than $C$, and the set $Hom_{Hot}(Y,Z)$ of morphisms of the homotopy category between the objects $Y$ and $Z$ is the set $\pi(X,Y)$ whose elements are right homotopy classes of maps between $C(Y)$ and $C(Z)$.
-(See Dwyer and Spalinski 4.22 and definition 5.6) We deduce:
+The homotopy category of $C$ is the category which have the same class of objects than $C$, and the set $Hom_{Hot}(Y,Z)$ of morphisms of the homotopy category between the objects $Y$ and $Z$ is the set $\pi(X,Y)$ whose elements are right homotopy classes of morphisms between $C(Y)$ and $C(Z)$.
+(See [6] 4.22 and definition 5.6).
+We deduce: